Good and bad human foods: What to feed and what to not feed your dog

 Cooked bones

-While it seems natural to give a dog a bone, cooked bones are actually choking hazards for dogs.
-They can splinter, causing stomach lacerations and obstructions within the digestive system.
+While it seems natural to give a dog a bone, cooked bones are choking hazards for dogs.
+They can also break teeth when being chewed, and once inside the digestive system, they can splinter, causing stomach lacerations and obstructions within the digestive system or constipation in the colon.

 Symptoms: vomiting, lethargy, diarrhoea, abdominal pain or discomfort, drooling